Ethics Committee

 - Signed and stamped Clinical Trial Application (Form CT 8) (MWI-9)

-- Current version of the study protocol signed and dated by sponsor and investigator (in the format provided in the International Council for Harmonisation’s (ICH) good clinical practice (GCP) guidelines and/or in line with Attachment 1 of MWI-60)
+- Current version of the study protocol signed and dated by the sponsor and investigator (in the format provided in the International Council for Harmonisation’s (ICH) good clinical practice (GCP) guidelines and/or in line with Attachment 1 of MWI-60)

 - Investigator’s Brochure (IB), where applicable (in the format provided in the ICH GCP guidelines)